AlexWorx/ALib-Class-Library/docs/pages/alib_ref_alox_config_variables.md

 This variable is used by \e Loggers derived from abstract type \alib{lox::textlogger;TextLogger}.
 It is read when a \b %TextLogger is registered with a \b %Lox.<br>
-This mechanism maintains automatically adjusted tabulator positions in the generated meta information across different runs of a software.
+This mechanism maintains automatically adjusted tabulator positions in the generated meta information across different runs of software.

 Note that the portion <c>'LOGGERNAME'</c> in the variable name is replaced by \alox with the value of
 \alib{lox::detail;Logger::GetName}.
 This allows having different sizes for different \e %Loggers.